 \subsection{Monocular Depth Estimation}

-Recent Monocular Depth Estimation (MDE) can be categorized into monocular metric depth estimation (MMDE) and monocular relative depth estimation (MRDE) methods.
-MMDE models learn to predict pixel-wise depth maps in metric scale supervised by ground truth metric depth~\cite{bhat2021adabins, bhat2022localbins, fu2018deep, wong2020targeted, li2024binsformer}.
-Remarkable advances have been made in network architecture~\cite{piccinelli2023idisc, yuan2022neural, laina2016deeper, yang2021transformer, yuan2022neural}, geometry modeling~\cite{Han_2023_ICCV, Zhao_2023_ICCV, Shao_2023_ICCV, Yang_2023_ICCV} and image priors~\cite{Rodriguez-Puigvert_2023_ICCV, patni2024ecodepth}.
+Recent Monocular Depth Estimation (MDE) comprises metric (MMDE) and relative (MRDE) depth estimation.
+MMDE models learn to predict pixel-wise depth maps in metric scale supervised by ground truth metric depth~\cite{bhat2021adabins, bhat2022localbins, fu2018deep, wong2020targeted}.
+Remarkable advances have been made in network architecture~\cite{piccinelli2023idisc, yuan2022neural, laina2016deeper, yang2021transformer}, geometry modeling~\cite{Han_2023_ICCV, Zhao_2023_ICCV, Shao_2023_ICCV, Yang_2023_ICCV} and image priors~\cite{Rodriguez-Puigvert_2023_ICCV, patni2024ecodepth}.
 However, these methods typically restrict their setting to specific domains, resulting in performance degradation under domain shifts and limited generalization to unobserved environments.
-Recent studies have investigated MMDE models with improved generalization ability with the help of camera intrinsic-based modeling~\cite{antequera2020mapillary, yin2023metric3d, hu2024metric3d} or direct integration of camera intrinsic~\cite{guizilini2023towards, facil2019cam}.
+Recent studies have investigated MMDE models with improved generalization ability with the help of camera intrinsic-based modeling~\cite{antequera2020mapillary, yin2023metric3d, piccinelli2024unidepth, piccinelli2025unik3d} or direct integration of camera intrinsic~\cite{guizilini2023towards, facil2019cam}.
 These methods often need fine-tuning to adapt to specific domains or rely on particular sensors or cameras as prior knowledge.
-In contrast, by training on large-scale datasets with multifarious scales and domains accompanied by scale-invariant loss function~\cite{Ranftl2021, Ranftl2022, yang2024depth, yang2025depth, ke2024repurposing}, relative depth models have been proven to have better generalization across different scenes.
+In contrast, by training on large-scale datasets with multifarious scales and domains accompanied by scale-invariant loss function~\cite{Ranftl2021, Ranftl2022, yang2024depth, ke2024repurposing}, relative depth models have been proven to have better generalization across different scenes.
 As a trade-off, the metric scale can not be recovered by relative depth models, which limits downstream applications to some extent.
 TR2M aims to break through such a predicament by aligning highly generalizable relative depth into a metric scale efficiently to construct a universal metric depth estimation pipeline.